Ash021980/BlogMe-Sentiment-Analysis/README.md

 # BlogMe-Sentiment-Analysis
-BlogMe, a famous blogging business has a dataset of news articles that they need further analysis on.
+BlogMe, a famous blogging business has a dataset of news articles that they need further analysis on.<br>
 <br>
 Firstly, they’d like keywords to be extracted from the article's headlines.
 Secondly, they would need to determine the sentiment of the news articles.
 The data is in an